frankxaio/Digital-IC-Scripts/README.md

-# Digital IC Script# Digital-IC-Script
+# Digital-IC-Script

+Reference from IC Lab